 Watching their creation being destroyed before it can see the light of day makes app developers scream soundlessly, with mindless pain.
 And it is a very compelling reason for them to call it quits with your company.
+Get the best website tailored for you, get Full Article here.

 You Need To Give Meaning To Your App Developer’s Labor Besides Stuffing Him With Cash And Bonuses.
 And the best way to do it is to ship what your app developers have worked on.
 Not shipping an app as promised due to a variety of management excuses is akin to sabotaging a developer’s work before it has a chance to be appreciated.
 It is dreadfully disheartening.